bandonga/bandonga.github.io/_pages/home.md

 header:
   overlay_color: "#5e616c"
   overlay_image: "/assets/images/home.jpg"
   caption:
 excerpt: A place to share information with you.
 Improve the skills needed for making the next step up in your career and get articles with Life tips that improves life for you and those around.
 feature_row:
 - image_path: "/assets/images/know.jpg"
   alt: know
-  title: Knowledge Base
+  title: Academy
   excerpt: Learn from our Library.
 Career focused material, to improve your skills
     at Business, Computer Science and Telecommunications.
-  url: "/know/"
+  url: "/academy/"
   btn_class: btn--primary
   btn_label: Learn More
 - image_path: "/assets/images/blog.jpg"
   alt: blog
-  title: Our Blog
+  title: Live Tricks
   excerpt: The latest everyday life tricks and news.
 You can also find guides about
     different topics, such as Care, Finance, Food and Travel.
-  url: "/blog/"
+  url: "/livetricks/"
   btn_class: btn--primary
   btn_label: Learn More
 - image_path: "/assets/images/projects.jpg"